inoxlang/inox/README.md

 ```

 Objects can be directly added to and retrieved from the database.\
-This is made possible by the fact that most Inox types are constrained to be
+This is enabled by the fact that most Inox types are constrained to be
 serializable.

 <details>